 Approximately 3,200 babies are born each year to local women and their families.
 At present, midwives provide holistic midwifery care within hospital and community settings.
 A Consultant Midwife is in post who leads the promotion of normal birth.

-The delivery suite offers 14 delivery rooms and the recently built Serenity Birth Centre facilitates low-risk births, including use of pools and complementary therapies.
+The delivery suite offers 14 delivery rooms and the Serenity Birth Centre facilitates low-risk births, including use of pools and complementary therapies.
 The rooms are designed to allow partners to stay and support the women before, during and after the birth.
 The neonatal unit is a sub-regional referral unit offering neonatal intensive care facilities for babies from in and around the area.
-The state of the art Hlcyon birth centre has also now been opened to cater for more women requesting a low intervention childbirth experience.
+The state-of-the-art Halcyon birth centre has also now been opened to cater for more women requesting a low intervention childbirth experience in the Sandwell area.